JentleJoe/JentleJoe/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)my name is Joshua Oseghale
 =======================================================================================================================================

-🌟 Web Developer | Frontend Specialist 🌟
+🌟 Automation Engineer | FullStack Developer 🌟
 -----------------
-I am a Frontend Developer proficient in building responsive, user-centric web applications.
+I am a FullStack Developer proficient in building responsive, user-centric web applications.
 I am very passionate about creating lasting solutions that not only meet the client's need but also appeals to the user, giving them a lasting experience.

 ## 💫 About Me:
 - 👨‍💻 Check out [my portfolio](https://joshuaoseghale.vercel.app/)
-- 🌱 I'm currently improving my knowledge of **Backend Development** and simultaneouly learning **Web3, Solidity development**
+- 🌱 I'm currently improving my knowledge of **Backend Development**
 - 👯 I'm looking to collaborate on **C, Javascript**
 - 📫 Reach me at **joshuaoseghale01@gmail.com**
 - ⚡ Fun fact: **When I am not coding, I am reading the financial markets**